-This paper describes a short field campaign in a small, topographically simple basin to document the evolution of basin temperature and wind structure during the nighttime cold-air-pool buildup period under conditions in which the cooling is not suppressed by along-valley flows.
-The basin chosen, the Peter Sinks basin of Utah, holds the extreme minimum temperature record for Utah $(-56^{\circ}C)$ and has produced the second coldest temperature recorded in the contiguous United States (Pope and Brough 1996).
-The basin was chosen because the extreme cold temperatures recorded there suggested that it is a good example of a closed basin in which along-valley winds are absent.
-The exploratory campaign was designed to determine whether this is the case by observing the evolution of the vertical atmospheric structure in the basin with the goal of making an initial evaluation of the physical mechanisms that lead to the cold-air pools and low minimum temperatures.
-Analyses of our field campaign data call into question many of the tenets of the current theory of cold-pool formation and raise some interesting research questions that will require additional field studies and model simulations.
+This paper describes a short field campaign in a small, topographically simple basin to document the evolution of basin temperature and wind structure during the nighttime cold air pool buildup period under conditions where the cooling is not suppressed by along-valley flows.
+The basin chosen, the Peter Sinks basin of Utah, holds the extreme minimum temperature record for Utah (-56 C) and has produced the second coldest temperature recorded in the contiguous United States (Pope and Brough 1996).
+The basin was chosen because the extreme cold temperatures recorded there suggested that it is a good example of a closed basin where along-valley winds are absent.
+The exploratory campaign was designed to determine whether this is the case by observing the evolution of the vertical atmospheric structure in the basin with the goal of making an initial evaluation of the physical mechanisms that lead to the cold air pools and low minimum temperatures.
+Analyses of our field campaign data call into question many of the tenets of the current theory of cold pool formation and raise some interesting research questions that will require additional field studies and model simulations.

-This study is focused on gaining a better understanding of the development of cold pools under almost ideal topographic conditions in which the complicating effects of advection are minimized.
-One motivation for the investigation is the expectation that a better general understanding of cold-pool evolution may have important practical implications for the forecasting of cold-pool formation and dissipation, one of the more difficult forecasting problems in the western United States (Smith et al. 1997).
-There, and in many other parts of the world, cold pools are responsible for many wintertime and nighttime air-pollution episodes (e.g., Allwine et al. 1992), producing persistent cold weather events that, when accompanied by clouds, drizzle, and light rain, have important effects on visibility and produce significant adverse effects on transportation and health.
+The present study is focused on gaining a better understanding of the development of cold pools under rather ideal topographic conditions where the complicating effects of advection are minimized.
+One motivation for the investigation is the expectation that a better general understanding of cold pool evolution may have important practical implications for the forecasting of cold pool formation and dissipation, one of the more difficult forecasting problems in the western United States (Smith et al. 1997).
+There, and in many other parts of the world, cold pools are responsible for many wintertime and nighttime air pollution episodes (see, e.g., Allwine et al. 1992), producing persistent cold weather events that, when accompanied by clouds, drizzle and light rain, have important effects on visibility and produce significant adverse effects on transportation and health.

-2. Experimental site, instrumentation, and design
+2. Experimental Site, Instrumentation, and Design